mkralla11/espruino-iot-manager/README.md

 | Total modules size minified         | **15 KB**      |
 | Total jsVars left after upload      | 900            |

-The most impressive aspect of these numbers is the fact that I've uploaded a total of 15 KB of modules seperately to Flash, and I'm still left with 900 of of 1700 jsVars.
-Also, one of my previous upload strategies attempted to concatenate all of my modules and write them directly .bootcde file uploaded to the device.
+The most impressive aspect of these numbers is the fact that I've uploaded a total of **15 KB of modules** seperately to Flash, and I'm still left with 900 of of **1700 jsVars**.
+Also, one of my previous upload strategies attempted to concatenate all of my modules and write them directly to the .bootcde file uploaded to the device.
 This was great until I hit the 12KB file limit when writing to .bootcde, which ended up causing the watchdog timeout to repeatedly cause a reboot of my app.
 So using my new strategy was a huge win, seeing as I couldn't even *run* my large app without it.